-Short and sweet, these attract attention by usually focusing on a specific consumer pain point.
-The best commercials appeal to an emotional core of the target audience without going into great detail, which would be impossible in a 30 or 60 second spot.
-Once the emotional core is reached, it is hoped the customer or client will find the rational reason to justify the spending.
-This works well for less complex buying decisions but not if you are buying fighter jets.
+Short and sweet, these attract attention by focusing on a specific consumer pain point.
+The best commercials appeal to an emotional core of the target audience without going into great detail, which would be impossible in a 30 or 60-second spot.
+Once the emotional center is reached, it is hoped the customer or client will find a rational reason to justify the spending.
+It works well for less complex buying decisions but not if you are buying fighter jets.

-These types of commercials are changing as more and more people are watching streaming services.
+These types of commercials are changing as more people watch streaming services.
 In general, they are getting shorter.
-Six seconds is not unusual for a spot.
+Six seconds is common for a spot.

-Others roll before the start of a YouTube video which you can click past.
-Not as easy to do for a television commercial unless you record a show.
+Others roll before the start of a YouTube video you can click past.
+Only as easy to do for a television commercial if you record a show.
 But who does that now?

 A demonstration video can be seen very much as a walk-through.
-Not so common if the buying cycle is noticeably short, this type of video is usually reserved for more complex sales.
-The video is aimed at the potential buyers/clients who are saying “Okay, you got my attention, tell me more.”
+Not so typical if the buying cycle is noticeably short; this type of video is usually reserved for more complex sales.
+The video is aimed at the potential buyers/clients who are saying, “Okay, you got my attention; tell me more.”

-These videos can be just an overview or a deep dive into the nitty gritty details.
-It really depends on where a potential client/buyer is in the buying cycle.
-With more complete products/services, there may be more than one demonstration video to deal with different levels of understanding or purpose.
+These video productions can be just an overview or a deep dive into the nitty-gritty details.
+It depends on where a potential client/buyer is in the buying cycle.
+With more complex products/services, more than one demonstration video may deal with different levels of understanding or purpose.